491621

 top of page

-A business model to improve an organization’s quality and performance
+Use this framework to improve an organization’s quality and performance

 The European Foundation For Quality Management (EFQM), based in Brussels, is a not for profit organisation established with the purpose of increasing the competitiveness of companies.
 Central to this objective, the organisation promotes a model of excellence which it believes drives competitiveness and quality.